Xilinx/mlir-aie/programming_examples/basic/matrix_multiplication/matrix_vector/README.md

 > This design relies on the same basic concepts as the [whole-array matrix-matrix multiplication design](../whole_array/README.md), and it is structured very similarly to that design.
 Please refer to the in-depth explanation of that design along with the below outlined differences for a better understanding of this design.

+The orignal implementation of the design is found at [matmul.py](./matmul.py).
+An alternative version of the design, featuring different runtime operations, is found at [matmul_alt.py](./matmul_alt.py).
+A version written in a higher-level form of IRON is found at [matmul_iron.py](./matmul_iron.py).

 ## Differences from the [Whole-Array Matrix-Matrix Multiplication Design](../whole_array/README.md)

 - A specialized matrix-*vector* microkernel, named `matvec_vectorized` is used in this design, as opposed to the more general matrix-matrix microkernel (`matmul_vectorized`) used in the matrix-matrix-multiplication designs.